Torill Thorstad Hauger

 Torill Thorstad Hauger (22 November 1943 – 4 July 2014) was a Norwegian novelist, children's writer, non-fiction writer and illustrator.
 She was the author of a number of prize-winning novels with historical themes for children and teenagers.

 Biography

 Torill Thorstad Hauger was born in Oslo, Norway.
 She was raised in the neighborhood of Vika where she attended a school for art and crafts.
 She was enrolled at the University of Oslo where she studied German, ethnology, folklore and archaeology.
 During the period from 1966 to 1971, she worked at the University Museum of National Antiquities, History Museum.
 She made her literary début in 1976, with the prize-winning documentary Karl Eugen Olsen fra Vika.
-Between 1978 and 2001, she wrote children's books first with the Viking era as a backdrop.
+Between 1978 and 2001, she wrote children's books first with the Viking Age as a backdrop.
 Her subsequent books were placed in the Middle Ages with later books featuring emigration to North America.
 These books proved popular with several subsequent publications.